paazmaya/kanigawa/README.md

 As this project/application is still being planned and investigated, it is running with the pre-build version of [Electron](http://electron.atom.io/).

+I will also use this as an opportunity to study about [ES2015 modules](http://jsmodules.io/), and whatever else is interesting under the :rainbow:.

 It will also be available as a web site at [kanigawa.paazmaya.fi](http://kanigawa.paazmaya.fi) because it can.
 However the geotagging functionality is limited to a single image at a time.